-- Be vigilant in public places and report any suspicious activity to police.
+- Be alert in public places and report any suspicious activity to police.
 Take official warnings seriously and follow the advice of local authorities.
-See Safety and security.
+See

-- Local authorities have imposed restrictions on the carriage of some electronic devices in cabin baggage on aircraft from or through some airports in the Middle East and the UK.
-See Entry and exit.
+some electronic devices in carry-on baggage on planes travelling from or through some airports in the Middle East and the UK.
+See

 Travel Smart for general advice for all travellers.